Leo Marcus

 In the late 50's and early 60's I lived on Canyon Drive in Hollywood, directly across the street from the Clausen's.
 Their father, Leslie Clausen, was the head of the music department at LACC, and there was a lot of chamber music going on in that house, with the three kids Jack, Meredith, and Jeanie playing viola, cello, and violin.
 A frequent visitor was Jack’s Hollywood High School classmate, Ron Goldman, although I never met him at the time.

-So back to the workshop --- Meredith contacted me in 1978 saying Ron was in need of some piano players for his workshop that summer.
+So back to the workshop -- Meredith contacted me in 1978 saying Ron was in need of some piano players for his workshop that summer.
 Not knowing really what I was getting into, I decided to try it out.
-It was then taking place on the campus of San Diego University.
+It was then taking place on the campus of the University of San Diego.
 In later years it moved to UCSD and SDSU before eventually ending up in its current home at Scripps.
 Back to Scripps for me!

 Ron and his wife Wynnona (with occasional other family members and friends) essentially organized and ran the workshop singlehandedly.
 One of the perennial helpers from those days was Barbara Green, wife of violin/viola participant David.